Final Grading Information

 - Select the 'Final Grades' tab

-- Click on the course you are entering grades for - the list of students for that course will appear below the course listing
+- Click on any of the columns of the course you are entering grades for - the list of students for that course will appear below the course listing

 - Use the drop down menu to display the allowable grades for each student, and then click on the grade you wish to assign or you can upload your grade rosters from a Moodle spreadsheet or a spreadsheet you created yourself